Shrewsbury: 20th and 21st centuries

 The town suffered very little from air raids in the Second World War; the worst case was in 1940, when a woman and her two grandchildren were killed when a cottage was destroyed on Ellesmere Road, the only local air raid deaths.
 Therefore, many of its ancient buildings remain intact and there was little redevelopment in the 1960s and 1970s.
 However, some historic buildings were demolished to make way for the brutalist architectural style of the 1960s, though the town was saved from a new inner ring road due to its challenging geography.
 A notable example of 1960s/70s construction in Shrewsbury was Telecom House on Smithfield Road, demolished in the 2000s.

 Between 1962 and 1992 there was a hardened nuclear bunker, built for No 16 Group Royal Observer Corps Shrewsbury, who provided the field force of the United Kingdom Warning and Monitoring Organisation and would have sounded the four-minute warning alarm in the event of war and warned the population of Shrewsbury in the event of approaching radioactive fallout.
 The building was staffed by up to 120 volunteers who trained on a weekly basis.
 After the breakup of the communist bloc in 1989, the Royal Observer Corps was disbanded between September 1991 and December 1995.
 However, the nuclear bunker still stands just inside Holywell Street near the Abbey as a lasting reminder of the Cold War, but is now converted and used as a veterinary practice.

 The town was targeted by the IRA in 1992.
-One bomb was detonated at Shrewsbury Castle, causing severe damage to the regimental museum of the Shropshire Light Infantry, estimated to be in the region of £250,000 and many artefacts were lost.
+One bomb was detonated at Shrewsbury Castle, causing severe damage to the regimental museum of the Shropshire Light Infantry, estimated at £250,000, and many artefacts were lost.
 A second bomb, detonated in the Darwin Shopping Centre, was put out by the sprinkler system before any major damage was caused.
 Finally, a third bomb was discovered elsewhere in the town centre but failed to do any serious damage.